MinaMohammadi/Monitoring/README.md

 ## Raise the project

-To start the project, you must first install X on your system, so :
+To start the project, you must first install ansible on your system, so :

 ```
 sudo apt install -y ansible